-9. This policy will be included in the church handbook and will be referred to at each Annual Meeting of the church to remind all members of the importance of strict adherence to this policy.
-There will be a review of this policy for all workers each September, at the start-up of our programs.
+- 9. This policy will be included in the church handbook and will be referred to at each annual meeting of the church to remind all members of the importance of strict adherence to this policy.
+There will be a review of this policy for all workers each September, at the start of our programs. - 10.
+Pictures and / or social media- As part of registration for any program, parents will be given the choice of whether or not they want pictures of their children made available for the church website or within church use.
+Staff and volunteers may not reproduce photos digitally or otherwise without written permission from the parents.
+This means no posting, texting, or copying photos in any manner without written parental consent.

-11. OUR PARTNERS IN MINISTRY
+10. OUR PARTNERS IN MINISTRY